 Based on the Isle of Harris in the Outer Hebrides of Scotland, Kilda Cruises provides a fast and comfortable day trip service with St Kilda as our main destination and other outlying islands by request.

 Kilda Cruises pioneered the first day trip service to St Kilda in 2005.
 Over the years we have taken thousands of people to this remote and fascinating part of the world.
-Our vessels Hirta and Orca III are the most comfortable and spacious boats providing day trips to St Kilda.
+Our vessel, Hirta, is the most comfortable and spacious boat providing day trips to St Kilda.
 Based on the beautiful Isle of Harris, it is the ideal jump off point for the adventure of a lifetime.

 We have a long standing relationship with the National Trust for Scotland who own and care for the islands and recently Angus Campbell, owner of Kilda Cruises, was awarded an Honorary Life Membership to the St Kilda Club for his services to the island.
 We were thrilled to have been awarded 'Best Outdoor Adventure' at the Highlands and Islands Tourism Awards in November.
 Kilda Cruises were awarded the national Thistle Award in March 2015 for 'The Best Outdoor Adventure Experience'.